anjibabuIITK/Kernel_Density_Compression_Algorithm/README.md

 # Kernel_Density_Compression_Algorithm

+         Description:

-         A model program for Kernel Density Compression Algorithm
+                  A model program for Kernel Density Compression Algorithm.
+Which is usful to comprerss the given Gaussians.

          Authour: Anji Babu Kapakayala
          IIT Kanpur, India.